wayju/wtassignment/README.md

 The docker compose setup outlined and configurations is for development using docker-compose.
 For development purposes the compose file will mount the project folder and run `npx tsc --watch` to watch for changes.
 The sample files will be included so it is possible to use these for execution.

+1 `cd` to the project directory
-* `docker compose -f docker-compose.dev.yml up`
+2 `docker compose -f docker-compose.dev.yml up`
-* `docker compose -f docker-compose.dev.yml exec app rm -f output.csv && node dist/index.js -F samples/example.csv -B 10`
+3 `docker compose -f docker-compose.dev.yml exec app rm -f output.csv && node dist/index.js -F samples/example.csv -B 10`
-* `docker compose -f docker-compose.dev.yml exec app cat output.csv`
+4 `docker compose -f docker-compose.dev.yml exec app cat output.csv`

 In order to use a different sample file use the provided script to upload the input file, execute the application and retrieve the result file.
 Alternatively copy the commands from the script and modify appropriately if using windows.
 Adapted from script created by Chat GPT.

-* `cd` to the project directory
+1 `cd` to the project directory
-* `docker compose -f docker-compose.dev.yml up`
+2 `docker compose -f docker-compose.dev.yml up`
-* Ensure that `run.sh` is executable
+3 Ensure that `run.sh` is executable
-* `./run.sh someinputfile.csv`
+4 `./run.sh someinputfile.csv`

 ##### Node

 It is of course possible to run the application directly once node and typescript are installed:

-* View the help command to see options `npm start -- -h`
-* Run the application `npm start -- -F samples/example.csv`
-* Run lint `npm run lint`
+1 View the help command to see options `npm start -- -h` 2 Run the application `npm start -- -F samples/example.csv` 3 Run lint `npm run lint`
-* Run tests `npm test`
+4 Run tests `npm test`

 ### Input and Output files